Johnson Viking Matchbox vs. Transmatch

 This complements the other 4 Antenna Matchbox Shootouts described in this section of my web site.

-The quality and efficiency of the matchbox depends on the amount of RF current it delivers into the balanced feedline, as well as the balance of current fed to each wire.
+The quality and efficiency of the matchbox depends on the amount of RF current it delivers into the balanced feedline, as well as the balance and phase of current fed to each wire.
 Ideal is when the current in each line is equal, and as high as possible.

 The amount of RF current depends on the amount of RF power applied to the matchbox as well as the impedance of the antenna system at the matchbox.
 Therefore, you must only compare RF current measurements of different matchboxes in the same band.
+Comparing the amount of RF current on the lines between different bands is meaningless.

 BALUNS: